edgeless-project/edgeless/examples/dda_demo/README.md

 ### Configure Edgeless

 All components available need there respective configuration files.
-For conenvience you find in `examples/dda_demo/scripts` a script `./010_create_edgeless_configs.sh` to generate the config files for the DDA Demo(s).
+For convenience you find in `examples/dda_demo/scripts` a script `./010_create_edgeless_configs.sh` to generate the config files for the DDA Demo(s).

 ## Setting up the demo